hej6853/HeroesOfPymoli_starter/README.md

   * Purchase Count
   * Item Price
   * Total Purchase Value

+##Conclusion
+- Male players are 6 times more than female players in the Heroes of Pymoli game and male players purchase more items than female players.
+- 20s~30s users occupy more than 80% of the Heroes of Pymoli, while the 'average_purchase_total' is the lowest among all age groups. (the 50s has the highest 'average_purchase _total')
+- The most profitable items are Final Critic	and Last Hope of the Breaking Storm.

 ## Skills learned
 - Pandas Library and the Jupyter Notebook